Monkatraz/mainframe/README.md

 # Mainframe
 ## An unofficial proof-of-concept for the [SCP-Wiki](www.scpwiki.com).

 Mainframe is a personal attempt to create an affordable, modern replacement for the SCP-Wiki website.
+It's not complete - and I would've liked to have progressed significantly further before making it public, but I didn't want to go much further on its fundamental design without public opinion.

 Right off the bat, Mainframe is:
   * A _clean slate_.
 No considerations for legacy content were considered.
+This is to allow as much innovation as possible within its design.
-  * A modern site, using modern features.
+  * A modern site, using modern features and sporting proper mobile support.
 There is no IE11 support and there never will be.
-  * An upgrade.
+  * A functional upgrade.
 Mainframe has a lot of things going for it compared to the old wiki.
-It's almost hard to call it a wiki
-    \- it's entirely geared for just displaying pages and handling users.
+It's almost hard to call it a wiki \- it's entirely geared for just displaying pages and handling users.
   * High performance.
 Mainframe is heavily optimized for first-load times and smooth runtime performance.
-  * Actually good mobile support, with touchscreen gestures.
   * Really accessible.
 A lot of work was put into a11y - although there is some limitations.
-(Must have JS, and unfortunately no Opera Mini support)
+(Must have JS, meaning unfortunately no Opera Mini support) There is a simple truth that must be noted: the original wiki has utterly awful accessibility, which is almost entirely due to Wikidot.
-  * Finally, and absolutely most importantly: _cheap as hell._ Mainframe attempts to do literally everything as cheaply as possible.
+  * Finally, and most importantly: _cheap as hell._ Mainframe attempts to do literally everything as cheaply as possible.
 A SCP Wiki replacement has to support at least 10,000 active users.
+Mainframe is a static website with no server backend.
+It runs entirely between the client and the database.
+This is the killer-feature of Mainframe and its entire design revolves around it.

+Here is what it has that's new, at-least compared to Wikidot:
+  * A slick, fast, and custom-tuned CodeMirror 6 editor.
+Seriously - if there was a _single feature_ you could take from Mainframe, it needs to be the editor.
+It sports live-preview, full-screen editing, drafts, syntax highlighting, mobile support, and more.
+  * A highly customized Markdown implementation that goes above and beyond what Wikidot could support.
+  * You can probably login on Chrome.

 There is a lot of technical implementation details I could talk about, but that's for later.
 This project is a huge learning experience and I hope the work I have done here can be put to use.

 If you wish to know more about me, or contact me, you can go to [my personal website.](www.monkasite.com) If you're simply just curious and wish to ask a few questions, my DMs on Discord are open. \[Monkatraz#7929\]

+If you want to work on Mainframe - especially if you're a part of the SCP wiki staff - get in touch on Discord.
+There would need to be a concerted effort to develop Mainframe into a proper replacement, and I can't do that alone.

 ### Some Shoutouts
 This list is not inclusive.
 It is mostly for some people/projects that cannot be easily credited.